Want to participate in a short research study? Help shape the future of investing tools and receive a $20 prize!

 How Does Rainer Bosselmann’s Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Argan, Inc. has a market cap of US$617m, and is paying total annual CEO compensation of US$1.1m.
-(This is based on the year to January 2019).
+At the time of writing our data says that Argan, Inc. has a market cap of US$737m, and is paying total annual CEO compensation of US$1.3m.
+(This figure is for the year to 2018).
 While we always look at total compensation first, we note that the salary component is less, at US$225k.
-We examined companies with market caps from US$400m to US$1.6b, and discovered that the median CEO total compensation of that group was US$2.7m.
+We looked at a group of companies with market capitalizations from US$400m to US$1.6b, and the median CEO compensation was US$2.2m.

-Most shareholders would consider it a positive that Rainer Bosselmann takes less total compensation than the CEOs of most similar size companies, leaving more for shareholders.
-Though positive, it's important we delve into the performance of the actual business.
+A first glance this seems like a real positive for shareholders, since Rainer Bosselmann is paid less than the average compensation paid by similar sized companies.
+Though positive, it’s important we delve into the performance of the actual business.